foster-s18/Talk-To-Santa/README.md

 **Note:** The audio quality in this video may not be optimal.
 I plan to improve it and upload a new version when I have time.

-## Showcase

-This project is part of my portfolio, showcasing my skills in programming and software development.

 ## Important Notes

 - This project requires API keys for both OpenAI and Eleven Labs to function.